Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Unbiased multilevel Monte Carlo methods

 Suppose that $c_{R}\in [0, \phi_N^{-1/2})$ and $2<\phi_N<8$.
 Then for any $N\ge 1$, the $\UBUBU$ estimator $S(c_R)$ has finite expected computational cost, $\E S(c_R)=\pi(f)$, and it has finite variance.
 Moreover, it satisfies a CLT as $N\to \infty$, and the asymptotic variance $\sigma^2_S$ defined in \eqref{eq:sigma2S} can be bounded as

-\end{restatable} \begin{proof} See Section \ref{subsection:varianceScRSG} in the Appendix. \end{proof} \begin{remark} With the choice $c_N=\mathcal{O}\left(\frac{1}{N_D}\right)$ and $K=\mathcal{O}\left(1\right)$, we get a bound $\sigma_{S}^2\le \mathcal{O}\left(\frac{d^2}{\tilde{m}N_D}\right)$, which, except for the dimension dependence, is similar to the variance of a 1-Lipschitz function according to the target.
-Hence obtaining an effective sample only requires evaluating a full gradient only once per $\mathcal{O}(N_D)$ iteration, so there is no increase in computational cost as the dataset size $N_D$ increases.
-The dimension dependency $\mathcal{O}(d^2)$ in our bound is likely not sharp as we have not observed any dimension dependency in our simulations. \end{remark} \begin{remark} Although we have used Gaussian approximation at level $0$ in Theorem \ref{thm:stochgradUBUBU} as this allows us to obtain better computational complexity in terms of $N_D$, one could also consider using UBU discretizations with SVRG gradients starting from level $0$.
-This might be advantageous when the Gaussian approximation is not yet accurate.
-One could also consider different initial distributions.
-It is straightforward to adapt the proofs of Theorem \ref{thm:stochgradUBUBU} to show that even in such situations, under appropriate assumptions on the burn-in times, the UBUBU-SG method produces unbiased estimators with finite variance. \end{remark}
+\end{restatable} \begin{proof} See Section G of the Appendix. \end{proof} \begin{remark} With the choice $c_N=\mathcal{O}\left(\frac{1}{N_D}\right)$ and $K=\mathcal{O}\left(1\right)$, we get a bound $\sigma_{S}^2\le \mathcal{O}\left(\frac{d^2}{\tilde{m}N_D}\right)$, which, except for the dimension dependence, is similar to the variance of a 1-Lipschitz function according to the target.
+Hence, obtaining an effective sample only requires evaluating a full gradient once per $\mathcal{O}(N_D)$ iteration, so there is no increase in computational cost as the dataset size $N_D$ increases.
+The dimension dependency $\mathcal{O}(d^2)$ in our bound is likely not sharp as we have not observed any dimension dependency in our simulations. \end{remark}